QuilibriumNetwork/monorepo/client/test/README.md

 1. Update the default test configurations in the script
 2. Ensure the corresponding Dockerfile supports the new distribution/version
 3. Test the changes thoroughly before committing
-4. Verify that all dependencies in `Dockerfile.qclient` are available in the target distribution